-Global economic conditions influence demand for food and agricultural products, which affects U.S. agricultural trade.
+Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products.
 Therefore, U.S. exports and imports shift to reflect changes in trade policies, world population and economic growth.
-Also impacting U.S. agricultural trade is global supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.
-Also impacting domestic and global demand are the uncertainties surrounding the COVID-19 pandemic, which have negatively impacted the demand and supply chains for agricultural products.
+Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.
+The USDA net farm income forecast for 2022 assumes a higher level of crop production to offset lower prices.
+However, livestock cash receipts are forecasted to increase due to higher prices for most commodities in the livestock and dairy segments.

-The following table sets forth the commodity prices per bushel for certain crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2017 to December 31, 2020:
+The following table sets forth the commodity prices per bushel for certain crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2018 to December 31, 2021:

-Commodity 12/31/20 12/31/19 12/31/18 12/31/17
+Commodity 12/31/21 12/31/20 12/31/19 12/31/18

-Hogs \$49.10 \$47.30 \$43.40 \$48.60
+Hogs \$56.50 \$49.10 \$47.30 \$43.40

-Milk \$18.50 \$20.70 \$16.60 \$17.20
+Milk \$21.80 \$18.30 \$20.70 \$16.60

-Broilers \$0.44 \$0.45 \$0.51 \$0.50
+Broilers \$0.74 \$0.44 \$0.45 \$0.51

-Turkeys \$0.72 \$0.62 \$0.50 \$0.53
+Turkeys \$0.85 \$0.72 \$0.62 \$0.50

-Corn \$3.97 \$3.71 \$3.54 \$3.23
+Corn \$5.47 \$3.97 \$3.71 \$3.54

-Soybeans \$10.50 \$8.70 \$8.56 \$9.30
+Soybeans \$12.50 \$10.60 \$8.70 \$8.56

-Wheat \$5.43 \$4.64 \$5.28 \$4.50
+Wheat \$8.58 \$5.46 \$4.64 \$5.28

-Beef Cattle \$108.00 \$118.00 \$117.00 \$118.00
+Beef Cattle \$137.00 \$108.00 \$118.00 \$117.00

-Geographic and commodity diversification across the Association coupled with existing government safety net programs, ad hoc support programs and additional government disaster aid payment for many borrowers help to mitigate the impact in this period of challenging agricultural conditions.
-While ad hoc government payments to offset the COVID-19 pandemic impacts on agriculture and higher grain prices were beneficial to many agriculture sectors in 2020, uncertainty remains in the outlook for agricultural producers for future periods.
-Further market disruption from the COVID-19 pandemic, weather or trade could negatively impact the Association's financial performance and credit quality, but it is expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2020.
-Offfarm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
-However, agricultural borrowers who are more reliant on offfarm income sources may be more adversely impacted by a weakened general economy.
+Geographic and commodity diversification across the Association coupled with existing government safety net programs, ad hoc support programs and additional government disaster aid payment for many borrowers helped to mitigate the impact in this period of challenging agricultural conditions.
+Although the outlook for agriculture has improved significantly since the second quarter of 2020, COVID-19 infection rates (including potential outbreaks in animal processing plants and new more virulent strains) along with weather (expanding severe or extreme drought), trade, rising input costs, labor issues, government policy and global agricultural product production levels may keep agricultural market volatility elevated for the next year.
+The Association's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2021.
+Off-farm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
+However, agricultural borrowers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.